cotab-org/cotab/README.md

 - User code or input is never shared with third parties
 - No personal information is collected or stored
 - This project is open-source, and all source code is available on GitHub
-- Note: When installing llama.cpp, it communicates with its repository.

 With this policy, you can use Cotab with complete confidence.
+Note: If you install local server, it accesses the [llama.cpp github repository](https://github.com/ggml-org/llama.cpp/releases).

 ## Development / Contributions